misalcedo/tortuga/docs/src/design.md

 - Tortuga has no statements.
 - Tortuga has no expression or statement terminator.
 - Expressions may span more than one line.
-- Order of precedence follows the mathematical order (i.e., parentheses, exponentiation, multiplication and division, addition and substraction).
+- Order of precedence follows the mathematical order (i.e., parentheses, exponentiation, multiplication and division, addition and subtraction).
 - Comparisons (or variable refinements) have precedence over mathematical operations.

 ## Variables